 In addition to currently available therapies, we are aware of a number of products in preclinical research and clinical development by third parties to treat wet AMD, DME, RVO and DR. We expect that product candidates currently in clinical development, or that could enter clinical development in the near future, that inhibit the function of VEGF or inhibit the function of both VEGF and other factors, could represent significant competition if approved.
 These product candidates may provide efficacy, safety, convenience and other benefits that are not provided by currently marketed therapies.
-For example, Novartis has recently received FDA and EMA approval for BeoVu (brolucizumab) for the treatment of wet AMD, and is studying BeoVu as a potential treatment option for patients with DME and RVO.
-In addition, Allergan is developing a competing anti-VEGF therapy, abicipar, which is part of a new class of drugs called DARPin therapies that uses genetically modified antibody proteins.
-Positive efficacy data from Allergan's Phase 3 studies for abicipar in wet AMD were reported in 2018, demonstrating non-inferiority to ranibizumab but with a 15% incidence rate of ocular inflammation in the abicipar groups.
+For example, Novartis has received FDA and EMA approval for Beovu (brolucizumab) for the treatment of wet AMD, and is studying Beovu as a potential treatment option for patients with DME and RVO.
+Roche is developing faricimab, a bispecific antibody targeting VEGF and another mechanism, in wet AMD, DME, and RVO, and recently presented Phase 3 data demonstrating the non-inferiority of faricimab to Eylea in wet AMD and DME.
 There are also several companies and research organizations pursuing treatments targeting other molecular targets, potential gene therapy treatments, stem cell transplant treatments and medical devices for the treatment of wet AMD, DME, DR, and RVO.